knative/serving/docs/spec/errors.md

 See
 [the kubernetes documentation for how this is handled for Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#failed-deployment).
 For
-Revisions, we would start by assuming a single timeout for deployment (rather than configurable), and report that the Revision was not Ready, with a reason `ProgressDeadlineExceeded`.
-Note that we would only report `ProgressDeadlineExceeded` if we could not determine another reason (such as quota failures, missing build, or container execution failures).
+Revisions, we will start by assuming a single timeout for deployment (rather than configurable), and report that the Revision was not Ready, with a reason `ProgressDeadlineExceeded`.
+Note that we will only report `ProgressDeadlineExceeded` if we could not determine another reason (such as quota failures, missing build, or container execution failures).

-Kubernetes controllers will continue attempting to make progress (possibly at a less-aggressive rate) when they encounter a case where the desired status cannot match the actual status, so if the underlying deployment is slow, it may eventually finish after reporting `ProgressDeadlineExceeded`.
+Kubernetes controllers will continue attempting to make progress (possibly at a less-aggressive rate) when they encounter a case where the desired status cannot match the actual status, so if the underlying deployment is slow, it might eventually finish after reporting `ProgressDeadlineExceeded`.

 ```http